eliasdorneles/eliasdorneles.github.io/site/pages/about.md

 ## Open Source

-I'm a fond of open source software, and in the past I have been active notably in the Python open source community.
+I'm fond of open source software, and in the past I have been active notably in the Python open source community.
 I've been maintainer of [BeeWare](https://pybee.org), where I helped maintain [VOC](https://github.com/pybee/voc) and the Android tooling.

 Some other projects I collaborated on: